Is your association doing all it can to drive a great volunteer program?

 4. Volunteer engagement and support

-- Are we meeting with volunteers regularly?
-Proactively keeping the lines of communication open with volunteers gives you the chance to ask them about any concerns they may have.
-It also helps ensure they feel more engaged with the organization.
+- Are we engaging with volunteers regularly?
+Proactively keeping the lines of communication open and meeting with volunteers regularly give you the chance to ask volunteers about any questions or concerns they may have.
+It also helps to ensure they feel more engaged with the organization.

 - Are we providing the right amount of support?
 Beyond listening to their needs and concerns, be sure to provide volunteers with guidance and offer them the tools they need to meet the requirements of their volunteer position.